ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/configuring-velocity-smoother.md

 | `vector<double>` | [-0.5, 0.0, -2.5] |

 Description
 :   Minimum velocities (m/s) in `[x, y, theta]` axes or `[x, y, z, roll, pitch, yaw]` for full 6-DoF support.
 This is **signed** and thus must be **negative** to reverse.

+Note
-Note: rotational velocities negative direction is a right-hand turn, so this should always be negative regardless of reversing preference.
+:   Rotational velocities negative direction is a right-hand turn, so this should always be negative regardless of reversing preference.

 ### **`deadband_velocity`**